Putt's Law and the Successful Technocrat

 Putt's Law and the Successful Technocrat is a book, credited to the pseudonym Archibald Putt, published in 1981.
 An updated edition, subtitled How to Win in the Information Age, was published by Wiley-IEEE Press in 2006.
 The book is based upon a series of articles published in Research/Development Magazine in 1976 and 1977.

-It proposes Putt's Law and Putt's Corollary which are principles of negative selection similar to The Dilbert principle proposed by Scott Adams in the 1990s.
+It proposes Putt's Law and Putt's Corollary which are principles of negative selection similar to the Dilbert principle proposed by Scott Adams in 1995.
 Putt's law is sometimes grouped together with the Peter principle, Parkinson's Law and Stephen Potter's Gamesmanship series as "P-literature".